As an Amazon Associate we earn from qualifying purchases.

 Baby back ribs, despite their name, do not come from baby pigs.
 The rib cage of a pig varies in the length and curvature of the bones and tapers over the length of the animal.
 Specifically, baby back ribs come from the top of the rib cage just below the loin muscle and between the spare ribs and the spine.

 Meatier baby back ribs tend to be more mild in flavor than their spare rib cousins.
-This mild flavor means we need to be extra careful with moisture and dilution.
+This mild flavor means I need to be extra careful with moisture and dilution.
 Cooking the baby back ribs in a sous vide helps mimic the low and slow controlled application of heat that smoking.

-Our Approach to Baby Back Ribs
+My Approach to Baby Back Ribs

 That said, liquid smoke does not taste the exact same as real smoke, but it is as close as we can get without using hardwood.
 Finally, rub and cook low and slow.